-August 5th is the feast of the Dedication of the Basilica of St. Mary Major in Rome (Santa Maria Maggiore), also known as Our Lady of the Snows.
-It is one of four major (papal) basilicas, and Rome’s largest and most important church dedicated to Saint Mary.
+August 5th is the feast of Our Lady of the Snows, which marks the dedication of the Basilica of St. Mary Major in Rome (Santa Maria Maggiore).
+It is one of the four major papal basilicas, and Rome’s largest and most important church dedicated to Our Lady—and one of the oldest.

 This church also carries another precious treasure—a relic of the crib or manger of the Nativity of the Baby Jesus.
 Tradition holds that the wood on which the Son of God slept was brought to the church in the 7th century.

 St. Mary Major is one of the first churches built in honor of the Blessed Virgin Mary.
-It was was built in the 5th century following the Council of Ephesus which dogmatically proclaimed Mary the Mother of God.
+It was was built in the 5th century following the Council of Ephesus (431 A.D.) which dogmatically proclaimed Mary to be the Mother of God.
 This project was a restoration of a previous church built on the site, Rome’s Esquiline Hill.

-The first church here was founded in the 350’s by Pope Liberius and financed by a Roman patrician and his wife.
-Legend has it they were a childless couple that decided to leave their fortune to the Blessed Virgin.
+The first church here was founded in the 350’s by Pope Liberius and financed by a wealthy Roman patrician and his wife.
+Legend has it they were a childless couple who decided to leave their fortune at the disposal of the Blessed Virgin.
 Our Lady appeared to them in a dream and told them to build a church in her honor on this hill.
+This corresponded to a similar dream the Holy Father also received to have a church built on the site.

-Pope Sixtus III had the church restored/rebuilt to commemorate the declaration of St Mary’s Divine Motherhood by the Council of Ephesus in 431.
+Pope Sixtus III then had the church restored/rebuilt to commemorate the declaration of Mary’s Divine Motherhood by the Council of Ephesus in 431.

-Here is how the ancient church looks from the outside [this photo Wikimedia commons]
+Here is how the ancient church looks from the outside.

 The view when you walk in.